 Lectors Readers, or lectors, proclaim the word of God by reading the selected passages from the Old and New Testaments during the first part of Mass.

 Eucharistic MinistersYouth in middle school and older serve as chalice bearers at Communion.
-While they do not serve the wine, they are at the behest of the Priest and/or Verger.

 Children in grades K – 5 practice on select Sunday mornings as they learn songs and how to sing together.
 The Children’s Choir sings during the 10:30AM Mass about five times throughout the year.